ebresafegaga/cryptarith/README.md

 ```

 Note that it might take a while to get a solution because it searches
-for a solution using a very search tree.
+for a solution using a very large search tree.
 It returns immediately it finds a
 solution, so you don't search the whole tree (that's why it uses a `stream`).
 So it depends of how far the solution is in the search tree.